Big Adventures, Small Budget: Exploring Japan for Less

 Make some deer friends

 Nara is famous for its friendly, free-roaming deer, which have no fear of humans.
 They tend to congregate in Nara Park on the way to Todaiji Temple, providing unforgettable photo opportunities.
-You can buy special deer crackers for about 250 yen ($2.60AUD) and see how politely (or cheekily) they’ll bow in exchange for a snack.
-On Sunday mornings in summer and weekend mornings in winter, you can watch the shikayose, or deer calling, when a French horn player summons the deer with a performance of Beethoven's 6th Symphony Pastoral.
+On Sunday mornings in summer and weekend mornings in winter (and some dates in March), you can watch the shikayose, or deer calling, when a French horn player summons the deer with a performance of Beethoven’s Symphony No. 6 (Pastoral).
 As a reward, they get as many acorns as they can eat.

 Image credit: Samuel Ponce - stock.adobe.com